 Early this year, Foldable smartphones from Huawei and Samsung attracted quite a lot of public attention but launches were delayed as companies had to polish the technology.
-Now, it turns out, Huawei plans to launch its Mate Xs Foldable phone in China on November 15.
+It turns out that Huawei plans to launch its Mate Xs Foldable phone in China on November 15.

 The company announced the Mate Xs a slightly upgraded version of the Mate X. While the Mate Xs seem to be alike to the regular Mate X on the outside, it features Huawei’s new flagship Kirin 990 5G SoC processor.

-The chip touts an integrated 5G modem, as opposed to the external one used in the original Mate X. The chipset also comes with a more powerful NPU, in addition to overclocked Cortex A76 and A55 cores.
+The chip touts an integrated 5G modem instead of the external one used in the original Mate X. The chipset also comes with a more powerful NPU and overclocked Cortex A76 and A55 cores.
 The device now has six more cores, resulting in a total of 16 cores while the Mali-G76 GPU remains the same as the Kirin 980.

 In addition to revealing the launch date of the Mate X, Huawei also said today that it plans to release a refined version of the foldable smartphone, the Mate Xs.
 The Huawei Mate Xs foldable phone has been priced at 16,999 Yuan (~$2,400) and is expected to hit the shelves on November 15 in China.